parallel-forecast/AI-dict/docs/dictionary.md

 > A team of three expert interviewers will interact with a candidate machine system (MS) and three humans (3H).
 The humans will be graduate students in each of physics, mathematics and computer science from one of the top 25 research universities (per some recognized list), chosen independently of the interviewers.
 The interviewers will electronically communicate (via text, image, spoken word, or other means) an identical series of exam questions of their choosing over a period of two hours to the MS and 3H, designed to advantage the 3H.
 Both MS and 3H have full access to the internet, but no party is allowed to consult additional humans, and we assume the MS is not an internet-accessible resource.
 The exam will be scored blindly by a disinterested third party

 Examples:
+* A future system that passes the test proposed by Aguirre.

 Non-examples:
 * Any actually implemented system, as of 2019.

 ___

+### Human Task

+See: [Job].
+In Greutzmacher et al 2019, this was "all tasks that humans are currently paid to do."

+Note: As discussed in that entry, the definition of [Job] changes over time.

+___

+### Intelligence Explosion

+Per I.J.
+Good, "Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
+Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an ‘intelligence explosion’, and the intelligence of man would be left far behind.
+Thus the first ultraintelligent machine is the last invention that man need ever make."

+See: [Foom]

+___

 ### Job

 One of the occupations [listed by the U.S. Bureau of Labor Statistics](https://web.archive.org/web/20190514175951/https://www.bls.gov/oes/current/oes_stru.htm).

+Note: The US Bureau of Labor Statistics uses the OES Structure, based on the NAICS, which "is periodically revised to reflect changes in the industrial structure of the U.S. and North American economy."
+For this reason, it changes over time, and the time or version should be specified.
+(For example, from 2012-2017, "Research and Development in Biotechnology"  was changed to "Research and Development in Biotechnology (except Nanobiotechnology)," and "Research and Development in Nanotechnology" was added.
+It currently (2019) has no category for Data Science or Machine Learning, which would presumably fall under "Custom Computer Programming Services."

 Examples:
 * Web Developer